n1x1l/n1x1l.github.io/_pages/about.md

 I would love to get to hear from you, or even better, get to connect with you over a cup of coffee, having been a coffee afficionado since my teens.
 Please feel to reach out to me by any means you deem fit, though email is the best means to reach me instantly.
 Thanks!

+# Timeline

+## 2026
+---
+[Jan 2026] I will be the TA for a graduate course on [Digital Signal Processing](/teaching/).

+## 2025
+---
+[July 2025] I joined the IPCV Lab at Deptt. of EE, IIT Madras and begun my graduate studies for an MS(R).

+[May 2025] I completed my B.Tech in ECE at IIIT Kalyani, with a department rank 2.
+Submitted my thesis on secrecy throughput improvements under CSI-availability in wireless cooperative cognitive radios.

+## 2024
+---
+[July 2024] I was a Summer Research Intern under Prof. Shankar Prakriya at IIT Delhi.

 <!--
  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!